 • We ask that all visitors and family members wait outside the center or drop off patients to decrease risk of infection.

 • Pediatric and adult patients needing assistance can only be accompanied by one individual in the exam room area.
-Patient visitor will also be screened for risk of COVID-19.
+Patient visitors will also be screened for risk of COVID-19.

 We are evaluating all non-urgent, non-critical appointments.